-However, while those are some of the more commonly known risks associated with the summertime, there are some other hazards associated with summer-including some that can be deadly.
+While those are some of the more commonly known risks associated with the summertime, there are other hazards associated with summer—including some that can be deadly.

 According to the Centers for Disease Prevention and Control, the most common mosquito-borne disease in the United States is West Nile virus, and most cases occur between June and September.

-Dengue has emerged as a worldwide problem in the last 60 years, and the U.S. has just begin seeing cases in the last several years.
-The mosquitos that transmit this disease are active day and night and can be found indoors or outdoors while other types of mosquitos are active dusk through dawn.
+Dengue has emerged as a worldwide problem in the last 60 years, and the U.S. has started to see cases in the last several years.
+The mosquitos that transmit this disease are active day and night and can be found indoors or outdoors.
+Other types of mosquitos are active dusk through dawn.

 To avoid mosquito bites, the CDC recommends using insect repellents, wearing long sleeves, long pants and socks when the weather permits.

 Another way to reduce the number of mosquitos around your home is to routinely empty standing water from flowerpots, gutters and other objects where water can build up.

 The Naegleria fowleri, often referred to as the brain-eating amoeba, is known to cause a rare and devastating infection of the brain called primary amebic meningoencephalitis (PAM) and is usually fatal according to the CDC.

 The amoeba is commonly found in warm freshwater bodies such as lakes, rivers and hot springs as well as soil.
 It is currently found around the world, but in the United States, the majority of infections caused by Naegleria fowleri have been located in freshwater in southern-tier states according to the CDC.

 "Most of the cases occur in what we call the southern-tier states, and, in fact, about 50 percent of cases have occurred in Texas and Florida," Dr. Jennifer Cope, medical epidemiologist at the CDC, said.